zaydek/duomo/README.md

 ✅ Dark mode variants are supported for this property.<br>
 ❌ Media queries are not supported for this property.<br>

+With the exception of `currentColor transparent white black`, `background-color`s use shades `50 100 200 300 400 500 600 700 800 900` where 50 is the lightest and 900 is the darkest.

 ```scss
 .bg-currentColor {
 	/* ... */